-7 MARTINEZ, Ana Paula; TAVARES, Mariana .
+7 MARTINEZ, Ana Paula; TAVARES DE ARAUJO, Mariana.
 Resale Price Maintenance in Brazil: A Moving Target.
 CPI Antitrust Chronicle, October, 2013.

 The authorities' interaction and cooperation with public prosecutors also gave CADE the ability to tap into the different investigation tools and resources available through the police and prosecutors - for instance, the use of wiretaps.
+CADE and the prosecutors have frequently cooperated since the beginning of the investigation and have conducted joint dawn raids in several cases.
+Since 2010, dawn raids were conducted in approximately 15 cartel cases.